-Dr. Bernhard Reimers – Clinical and Invasive Cardiology Unit Director in Humanitas Research Hospital, was born in Germany, obtained his title in medicine and surgery in University of Padua (Italy) in 1990, followed by specialization in Cardiology.
+Dr. Bernhard Reimers – Clinical and Invasive Cardiology Unit Director in Humanitas Research Hospital, was born in Germany.
+He graduated in medicine and surgery in University of Padua (Italy) in 1990, followed by specialization in Cardiology.
 During the first 3 years of specialization in Cardiology in the Coronary Unit of Padua University, his particular interests were in managing cardiovascular urgency and critical patients, including management of fans, balloon pump, hemofiltration, temporary pacing, placement of central venous pathways and Swan-Ganz catheter.
-He has covered the last year of specialization at the Hemodynamics of Casa di Cura Columbus (Milan) acquiring the main diagnostic techniques.
-After a short period of study at the Thoraxcenter of Rotterdam, during which he wrote his first scientific publications, Dr. Reimers has dedicated himself to hemodynamics and cardiovascular intervention, working as Unit Director main assistant, executing angioplasty, coronary and peripheral procedures, reaching complete autonomy in coronary stenting, atherectomy, ultrasound intravascular and intracoronary doppler.
+He spent his last year of specialization at the Hemodynamics of Casa di Cura Columbus (Milan), where he acquired his knowledge on the main diagnostic techniques he uses.
+After a short period of study at the Thoraxcenter of Rotterdam, during which he wrote his first scientific publications, Dr. Reimers has dedicated himself to hemodynamics and cardiovascular surgeries, working as Unit Director main assistant, executing angioplasty, coronary and peripheral procedures, reaching complete autonomy in coronary stenting, atherectomy, ultrasound intravascular and intracoronary doppler.

 Dr. Reimers participates in many scientific studies on the treatment of myocardial infarction considering new interventional or pharmaceutical approaches for primary angioplasty.
-He was also the member of Technical Commission of the Regional Bid for the purchase of stents.
-Thanks to Dr. Reimers efforts, Hemodynamics of Mirano (Venice) was considered reference center for primary angioplasty and elective complex procedures.
-Dr. Reimers is considered one of the leading experts of carotid angioplasty worldwide.
+He was also member of the Technical Commission of the Regional Bid for the purchase of stents.
+Thanks to Dr. Reimers’ efforts, Hemodynamics of Mirano (Venice) is considered reference center for primary angioplasty and elective complex procedures.
+Dr. Reimers is considered to be one of the leading experts of carotid angioplasty worldwide.
 He is preparing a program for interventional treatment of acute stroke.
 He performs routine renal angioplasty and implants percutaneous devices and endoprosthesis systems for aortic aneurysms.

-Dr. Reimers has published as author or co-author 77 articles cited in Medline.
-The impact factor calculated based on the value of 2006 is 263.
+Dr. Reimers has published, as author or co-author, 77 articles quoted in Medline.
+The impact factor calculated based on 2006 is 263.
 He published 9 book chapters and several abstracts for important international conferences dedicated to Cardiology, such as TCT, PCR, National GISE ANMCO, JIM and ESC, were he also performed live invasive procedures.